- Special Projects

 Hopper runs a veritable wedding factory out of the Marriott.
 In addition to hair and makeup stylists, the shop has a selection of silk flower bouquets, a menu of men’s outfits and more than 200 wedding dresses for women to choose from.
 The men can get mini-massages while their partners get made up.

-Basic packages include hair, makeup, wedding dress and floral bouquet for the woman and a formal outfit for the men, limousine transportation, a photo shoot and 100 digital pictures.
+Basic packages include hair, makeup, wedding dress and floral bouquet for the women and a formal outfit for the men, limousine transportation, a photo shoot and 100 digital pictures.
 Location options include beaches, or town scenes like Waikiki and Chinatown.
 Of course, Royal Kaila also does full-service weddings with marriage ceremonies, Hopper said.

 But the vast majority of the packages it sells are just photo shoots, Hopper said.